A chapter ends for this historic Asian American bookstore, but its story continues

 "We're not going to let things stop here," Lin says.
 "And we're going to continue trying to open people's eyes to the necessity of including people's stories that reflect something closer to ourselves."

-At the final event inside the now-empty shop, hosted by the local paper Berkeleyside, Beatrice spoke to that future – recalling the more than 100 young people who had worked at the shop through the decades.
+At the final event inside the now-empty shop, hosted by the local news outlet Berkeleyside, Beatrice spoke to that future – recalling the more than 100 young people who had worked at the shop through the decades.

 "We see our role as a springboard," she says.
 "Some of our former staff are already volunteering to be the new face of our bookstore, they'll be the ones that will be organizing our events.
 So there's a bright future."